-If you play copyrighted music in your business, you are required by law to purchase a licence via the PRS and PPL.
+If you intend to play copyrighted music in your business, you are required by law to purchase a licence via the PRS and PPL.

-The two organisations recently amalgamated to make it easier to get set up.
+The two organisations, PRS and PPL, recently amalgamated to make it easier to get set up.
 Typically, you’ll pay an annual licence based on the size of your premises (audible area) and the way you plan to use music.
-Background music is cheaper than ‘featured music’ - using DJs/live entertainment.
+Background music (eg. playlists) is cheaper than featured music (eg. DJ sets or live concerts).

-The PPL and PRS licences that you pay for each year allow you to play music in your venue.
+The PPL and PRS licences that you pay for each year, allow you to play music in your venue.
 The name given to these licences by both PPL and PRS are Public Performance Licences, now known as the The Music Licence.

 In 2018, PPL and PRS joined forces to set up a joint venture combining the two societies’ public performance licensing activities, offering this joint music licence.
 This licence which is required by law, under the Copyright, Designs and Patents Act 1988, where permission is needed from the relevant copyright holders – the people who create music – to play copyrighted material in a public performance setting.

-Each song heard in a commercial venue has copyright attributed to it, and PPL represent the performers and record companies, whilst PRS represent the songwriters, composers and music publishers.
+Each song heard in a commercial venue has copyright attributed to it, and PPL represent the performers and record companies, whilst PRS represent the songwriters, composers, and music publishers.

 Holders of copyright music are legally due a royalty payment every time their work is played or aired in public via a recording, a live performance, radio broadcast or any other form.

-As a licensed business music provider, Open Ear hold a PPL PRS Dubbing Licence.
+As a licensed business music provider, Open Ear Music hold a PPL PRS Dubbing Licence.
 This licence is different to your site performance licence, and we are obligated to pay back royalties to the copyright holders, for each and every song placed in the music playlists we provide to you.
-Each track is reported by us, and the the copyright holder of each song is compensated for the fact that their music was played in your business.
+Each track is reported by us, and the copyright holder of each song is compensated for the fact that their music was played in your business.